 Note: All materials submitted as part of the application become the property of UNE and will not be returned or released to anyone, including the applicant.
 This policy includes letters of reference, primary and secondary applications, personal statements, transcripts, and other supporting materials.

-Due to continuing developments with the COVID-19 pandemic, some application requirements and processes may change during the cycle for the health and safety of the university, its employees, and prospective students/applicants.
+Due to continuing developments with COVID-19, some application requirements and processes may change during the cycle for the health and safety of the university, its employees, and prospective students/applicants.
 We appreciate your flexibility and consideration.

 - Policies have been established to ensure fair and consistent admissions practice for all applicants.